-Just as you compare a car with other options in the market, so should you when buying insurance.
+Just as you compare a car with other options in the market, you should do so when buying insurance too.
 There are a lot of insurance companies offering multiple schemes for your car.
 Compare insurances to getter a better deal and do not let any dealership salesman pressurise you into opting for their in-house scheme.

 What to watch out for

-- Dealership salesman is expert in selling cars, not insurance: A car salesman can sell you the best car, but there is no guarantee that he/she will offer you the best insurance deal.
+Dealership salesmen are experts in selling cars, not insurance.
+A car salesman can sell you the best car, but there is no guarantee that he/she will offer you the best insurance deal.
 Don’t rely on their advice as it’s better to go for your own insurance plan.

-- Dealership is not the only place to get your car insured: Don’t follow the myth about dealerships being the only place to get your new car insured.
-There is no mandate to buy insurance from the dealer no matter how much you are lured to go for one (unless it’s free or the plan is the best in the market).
-Always, consider options available in the market.
+Dealerships are not the only places to get your car insured.
+Don’t follow the myth about dealerships being the only place to get your new car insured.
+There is no mandate to buy insurance from the dealer, no matter how much you are lured to go for one (unless it’s free or the plan is the best in the market).
+Always consider the options available in the market.
 Nowadays, everything is online, so don’t be afraid in saying ‘NO’ to the dealership and get your own insurance plan.

-Just when you have figured out the financial aspect, it’s time to sign the booking papers.
+Once you have figured out the financial aspect, it’s time to sign the booking papers.
 Do remember, the car will be under the name of the person who is taking up the loan.
-Even if the car is for you but your father, mother or somebody in the family is taking up loan against the same, he/she has to make the booking then.
+Even if the car is for you, the person taking the loan will have to make the booking in their name.

-The person doing the booking will have to show proof of identity, nationality and address as well.
+The person making the booking will have to show proof of identity, nationality and address as well.
 Below documents should suffice.